JNeuvonen/_datascience-tool/README.md

 ### Env vars

-`DEV_PYTHON_PATH` Add this to `.env` within `the'src-tauri` directory.
+`DEV_PYTHON_PATH` Add this to `.env` within the `src-tauri` directory.
 This should point to the Python runtime that you want to use for development.

 ### Run locally